openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 We will use the :code:`Select a country/province` option.

 In the list of countries that pops up, scroll down until you see the available options for **Congo, Dem Republic of**.
-Note there is also the Republic of Congo, which is not what we’re looking for.
+Note there is also the Republic of Congo, which is not what we're looking for.

 .. note::